Siphon880gh/devbrain/Enterprise - DevOps, CI CD, DOCKER, Kubernetes, Jenkins, Redis, Linux, Scaling, Server Admin/__ Server Management - 2. Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 	- Free: Ubuntu use cloudpanel.
 	- Free: AlmaLinux use webmin
 - Let's say you chose CloudPanel for your Ubuntu 22:
+	- See if your server has a hostname configured.
+You can check in one of these ways:
+		- See the default hostname at the control panel that appears after logging into your web host (if they provide a default hostname)
+		- Or it's the A record you pointed to your web-host IP at your DNS Registrar and you're able to visit your website via that domain address.
+		- Or you can run `hostnamectl status` and look for a "Static hostname" value in the terminal output.
+If there's no hostname, you need to set a hostname at the server side as explained at the "If dont have a hostname" section of the Cloudpanel instructions here at [[Manual installation of Cloudpanel via SSH terminal]]
+		- Without a hostname, Cloudpanel won't properly install
 	- Eg. Google ubuntu 22 nginx install cloudpanel
 	- Brief from: https://www.cloudpanel.io/docs/v2/getting-started/other/.
 Notice the URL; Look up if there are newer versions of the documentation.
 Make sure you're not following an old version's instructions, like v1
 	- The instructions could be (Cloudpanel installations is missing the step of stopping the services):